HadeerAtef96/MobileAutomation_Appium_SwagLabsApp/README.md

 - Using W3C Touch Actions for Mobile Gestures Automation similar to Real Finger Movemenets
 - Using Automation Driver Commands for Android "UiAutomator2" & IOS "XCUITest" for Mobile Gestures Automation with very simple code and more accurate than finger movements
 - Using Test Data Management for Storing all Test data in Json Files
-- Managing all Project Configurations and Appium Capabilities in Properties Files
+- Managing Project Configurations and Appium Capabilities from Properties Files
 - Auto-Generation of Allure Report after Every Test Run and Logging all Test Steps and Screenshots in the Report
 - Logging All Steps in Console using Log4j2
 - Synchronizing All Elements Identifications and All Actions taken on elements inside Fluent Wait with lambda expression, so waiting till finding element and also taking the action